My Photography & Travel Guide to Athens, Greece

 This is a picturesque, charming area on the slopes of the Acropolis with whitewashed houses.
 Anafiotika.
 It is known for its island-like atmosphere, narrow streets, and quaint, whitewashed houses.

 The Temple of Olympian Zeus took over 600 years to complete, from the 6th century BC through 131 AD, making it one of the longest construction projects in ancient history.
-Of the original 104 Corinthian columns, only 16 remain.
-They stand 17 meters high.
-The scale is staggering.
+Of the original 104 Corinthian columns, only 16 remain standing.
+At 17 meters high each, the scale is staggering.
+One column lies on its side exactly where it fell, still in the outline of its collapse.

 Just outside the site entrance stands Hadrian's Arch, the elegant stone gateway built in 132 AD to mark the boundary between ancient Athens and the Roman city beyond.

 📷 Pro Tip: The fallen column lying on its side inside the site is one of the most compelling subjects in Athens.
-Shoot it with the standing columns behind and a wide angle to emphasize its scale.
+Shoot it with the standing columns behind and a wide angle to emphasize its scale against what once stood around it.
 Hadrian's Arch is best photographed from the east in the early morning, with the sun behind you and the Acropolis visible through the arch.
-A 35–50mm works well here.
+A 35-50mm works well here.
+The arch and the Parthenon in a single frame is one of the signature compositions of Athens.

 Syntagma Square -

-📷 Pro Tip: Position yourself to the right side of the Parliament steps, with the guards walking toward you from left to right.
-A 70–200mm lens lets you isolate individual guards without fighting through the crowd.
+📷 Pro Tip: Position yourself to the right side of the Parliament steps with the guards walking toward you from left to right.
+A 70-200mm lens lets you isolate individual guards without fighting through the crowd.
 The synchronized foot movements and traditional costume make strong close-up images.
-Sunday mornings at 11am feature an extended full ceremonial change with the full guard complement.
+Sunday mornings at 11am feature an extended full ceremonial change with the complete guard complement: this is the one to photograph.

 Best time: Any hour on the hour.
-Sunday morning for the full ceremony.
+Sunday morning at 11am for the full ceremony.
+Access: Free.

 Monastiraki Square